kollyornot/git-cheatlist/README.md

 git add [file name/—all] —>  git commit -m [message to a commit] — > git push

+hash - kind of ID for every commit. contains letters and digits. one repository can identify one hash on different devices

 HEAD - a hidden file inside .git folder, which stores referral to last commit. u can use HEAD in ur commands, instead of writing hash of last commit